 When you wake up after your surgery, you will be in the Post Anesthesia Care Unit (PACU).

 You may have a pain pump called a patient-controlled analgesia (PCA) device.
-For more information, please read Patient-Controlled Analgesia (PCA).
-Your pain medication and fluids will be given through an IV line.
+For more information, read our resource Patient-Controlled Analgesia (PCA).
+If you don’t have an epidural catheter, you will get your pain medication through your IV line.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.

 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
-For more information, please read How to Use Your Incentive Spirometer.
-Continue to perform your breathing and coughing exercises every 1 to 2 hours while you are awake.
-Your nurse will teach you to splint your incision.
-This will reduce the movement of your stomach muscles and decrease pain while you do the coughing exercises.
+For more information, read our resource How to Use Your Incentive Spirometer.

 Will I have pain after my surgery?

 You will have some pain after your surgery.
-Your doctor and nurse will ask you about your pain often.
-You will be given medication to manage your pain as needed.
-If your pain is not relieved, please tell your doctor or nurse.
-It is important to control your pain so you can cough, breathe deeply, use your incentive spirometer, and get out of bed and walk.
+Your doctor and nurse will ask you about your pain often and give you medication as needed.
+If your pain isn’t relieved, tell your doctor or nurse.
+It’s important to control your pain so you can use your incentive spirometer and move around.